oleksandriegorov/multi-vagrant-puppet-vms/README.md

-## Vagrant Multiple-VM Creation and Configuration
+## Vagrant Multiple-VM Creation: Puppet Master server with PXE/DHCP onboard, 2 VMs on CentOs7 and 1 PXE VM
 Automatically provision multiple VMs with Vagrant and VirtualBox.
 Automatically install, configure, and test Puppet Master and Puppet Agents on those VMs.
-All instructions can be found in my blog post:

 #### JSON Configuration File